Anne Kiguta: Television career

-Anne hosted KTN's Sunday night programming for three years and by 2012 Citizen TV was looking to strengthen its political desk for election ahead of the 2013 General Election.
+Kiguta hosted KTN's Sunday night programming for three years and by 2012 Citizen TV was looking to strengthen its political desk for election ahead of the 2013 General Election.
 She was the only woman doing hard political interviews at the time and was at the receiving a lot of criticism for her hard-hitting questions.

 Katua Nzile the then managing editor of KTN offered her work as an anchor.
 She co-anchored interviews on primetime alongside Beatrice Marshall, Michael Oyier and Njoroge Mwaura.
 She then began anchoring news on Sunday night at the station on a show called Checkpoint with Edward Kisiangani which competed with Sunday Live, the rival program on Citizen TV.
 The show gained popularity prompting Citizen TV Managing Director Wachira Waruru to headhunt her to join what was then the leading Television station in the region.
 Kiguta joined Citizen TV and would later take over Monday Special, Sunday Live in addition to Opinion Court.
 She later exited Citizen in 2019 taking a one-year sabbatical.
 She then made a TV comeback with a new political show dubbed Punchline which airs Sundays on K24 TV.